subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 Further, at each step we will [process the data for the whole batch](/basics/batch-processing/) instead of handling the items individually.
 This is crucial for achieving a good syncing performance.

-With all that in mind, let us write down a batch processor that creates and persists all of our entities:
+With all that in mind, let's create a batch processor that generates and persists all of our entities:

 ```typescript
 processor.run(new TypeormDatabase(), async (ctx) => {
     let rawTransfers: RawTransfer[] = getRawTransfers(ctx)